Today I learned about foreign keys in GORM.

 CompanyID string

-Company Company `gorm:"references:Code"` // Use Code as the reference
+Company Company `gorm:"references:Code"` // Use Code as reference

 // This way, GORM will automatically fill Company.Code into CompanyID as the foreign key